 What is an Agile Learning Center?

-Agile Learning Centers restore the joy of learning with a surprisingly effective educational approach: intentional culture supporting self-directed learning reinforced by agile management tools.
+Agile Learning Centers restore the joy of learning with an effective educational approach: intentional culture supporting self-directed learning reinforced by agile management tools.

 We are part of a growing network of schools that leverage Agile tools to support self-directed education.

 Our ALC model is emergent and adaptive.
 We iterate and evolve our tools and practices so that the process is always serving the people.
 The ALC model holds these four assumptions, the Agile Roots, at its core — they drive all that we do.

 The soil we grow from is trust: in students, in each other, in you.

 The four assumptions that ground us are as follows:

 - Learning: Learning is natural.
 It’s happening all the time.

 - Self-Direction: People learn best when they make their own decisions.
 Children are people.